Luis Arraez moves out of Twins' left field equation ... or does he?

 During the MLB lockout, the first week of the season was wiped out, costing the Twins two road series, against the White Sox and Guardians.

-They'll also adjust other games on their schedule, including playing a doubleheader in Detroit May 31 and then playing a single game against the Tigers on July 23 instead of a twinbill.
+They'll also adjust other games on their schedule, including playing a doubleheader in Detroit on May 31 and playing a single game against the Tigers on July 23 instead of a twinbill.

 Minor league ahead